link-song/black-myth-zhongkui/README.md

 A responsive, SEO-optimized landing page for the upcoming game "Black Myth: Zhong Kui".

+> **Latest Update**: Enhanced with lite-youtube-embed for better performance and PageSpeed optimization.

 ## Features

 - 🎮 Responsive design for all devices